Skip to content

 • Source-mutation evidence with approval scope.

-This is operator-grade audit signal.
-Compliance attestations are a separate program (see “Capability layers” below).
+This is pre-release operator audit signal.
+Compliance attestations are a separate hardening program.

 The runtime gives operators clear identity, coordination, and audit boundaries: